WHAT TO DO IN HALLSTATT IN ONE DAY

 Stroll the Lake Promenade

 One of the first things you will see is the church.
-Located right on the shores of Lake Hallstatt, this is the most prominent building that dominates the skyline of the town.
+Located right on Lake Hallstatt’s shores, this is the most prominent building that dominates the skyline of the town.

 This is the first view, where tons of people take their pictures.

 Keep walking this way until you get to the market square.
-As mentioned, the town is really small, so it just takes a few minutes.
+As mentioned, the town is tiny, so it just takes a few minutes.

 On your way, you will find many cute buildings, but the market square is probably the place with the most colorful buildings.